What’s New for 2015

 Stratton invests $7 million for a two-year total of $21 million

-Stratton Mountain, VT -- It truly was Christmas in July as shiny new gondola cabins, the latest HKD snowguns, new snowcats, two new glades, buses and bullwheels, grips, racks and rental gear … arrive in what will be a $7 million capital investment for the upcoming season at Stratton Mountain.
+Stratton Mountain, VT -- It truly was Christmas in July as shiny new gondola cabins, the latest HKD snowguns, new snowcats, two new glades, buses and bullwheels, grips, racks and rental gear … arrived in what will be a $7 million capital investment this season at Stratton Mountain.

 These projects follow on the heels of last year’s $10.5 million investment that touched virtually every aspect of the resort experience.
-Additional projects this summer, including new Village shops and restaurants, expansion of the Carlos Otis Clinic and the Patricia Kaltsas Performing Arts Center at Stratton Mountain School, bring that two-year total to more than $21 million.
+Additional projects included new Village shops and restaurants, expansion of the Carlos Otis Clinic and the Patricia Kaltsas Performing Arts Center at Stratton Mountain School, bring that two-year total to more than $21 million.

 New cabins and cable replace the originals built in 1988; a new gear box was installed at the start of last season bringing the gondola project in at about $3 milllion.
 With a trip time of less than eight minutes, the Stratton gondola carries 2,400 people per hour and runs 7,580 feet from base to the summit of southern Vermont’s highest peak with a vertical rise of 1,742 feet.